readthedocs/readthedocs.org/docs/user/glossary.rst

 .. glossary::

+   CI/CD
+      CI/CD is a common way to write *Continuous Integration and Continuous Deployment*.
+      In some scenarios, they exist as two separate platforms.
+      Read the Docs contains a combined CI/CD platform made for documentation.

    dashboard
       The "admin" site where Read the Docs projects are managed and configured.
       This varies for our two properties: